Max-Margin Token Selection in Attention Mechanism: Introduction

 Given training data $(Y_i,\X_i)_{i=1}^n$ with labels $Y_i\in \{-1,1\}$ and inputs $\X_i\in\R^{T\times d}$, we consider the empirical risk minimization with a decreasing loss function $\ell(\cdot):\R\rightarrow\R$,

 At a high-level, this work establishes fundamental equivalences between the optimization trajectories of \eqref{eq:erm:init} and hard-margin SVM problems.
 Our main contributions are as follows:

 $\bullet$ \textbf{Optimization geometry of attention~ (Sec~\ref{linear head sec}):} We first show that gradient iterations of $\pb$ and $\W$ admit a one-to-one mapping, thus we focus on optimizing $\pb$ without losing generality.
-In Theorem \ref{thm:local:gd}, we prove that, under proper initialization: \begin{quote} Gradient descent on $\pb$ converges in direction to a max-margin solution -- namely \eqref{attnsvm} -- that separates locally-optimal tokens from non-optimal ones. \end{quote} We call these \textbf{L}ocally-optimal \textbf{M}ax-\textbf{M}argin (\LM) directions and show that (Theorem~\ref{non-LOMM reg path}) these thoroughly characterize the viable convergence directions of attention when the norm of its weights grows to infinity.
-We also identify conditions under which gradient descent converges to \textbf{G}lobally-optimal \textbf{M}ax-\textbf{M}argin (\GM) direction (Theorems \ref{lin det thm} \& \ref{conv:gd:global}).
+In Theorem \ref{thm:local:gd}, we prove that, under proper initialization: \begin{quote} Gradient descent on $\pb$ converges in direction to a max-margin solution -- namely \eqref{attnsvm} -- that separates locally-optimal tokens from non-optimal ones. \end{quote} We call these \textbf{L}ocally-optimal \textbf{M}ax-\textbf{M}argin (\LM) directions and show that these thoroughly characterize the viable convergence directions of attention when the norm of its weights grows to infinity.
+We also identify conditions under which (algorithm-independent) regularization path and gradient descent path converge to \textbf{G}lobally-optimal \textbf{M}ax-\textbf{M}argin (\GM) direction in Theorems \ref{lin det thm} and \ref{conv:gd:global}, respectively.
 A central feature of our results is precisely quantifying \emph{optimality} in terms of \emph{token scores} $\bgam_t=Y\cdot \vb^\top \x_t$ where $\x_t$ is the $t^{\text{th}}$ token of the input sequence $\X$. \emph{Locally-optimal} tokens are those with higher scores than their nearest neighbors determined by the SVM solution.
 These are illustrated in Figure \ref{fig:main_fig}.

 $\bullet$ \textbf{Optimize attention $\pb$ and prediction-head $\vb$ jointly (Sec~\ref{sec joint}):} We study the joint problem under logistic loss function.
 We use regularization path analysis where \eqref{lin det losss} is solved under ridge constraints and we study the solution trajectory as the constraints are relaxed.
 Since the problem is linear in $\vb$, if the attention features $\xa_i=\X_i^\top\sftx(\X_i\W^\top\pb)$ are separable based on their labels $Y_i$, $\vb$ would implement a max-margin classifier.
 Building on this, we prove that $\pb$ and $\vb$ converges to their respective max-margin solutions under proper geometric conditions (Theorem \ref{thm:path:joint:vp}).
 Relaxing these conditions, we obtain a more general solution where margin constraints on $\pb$ are relaxed on the inputs whose attention features are not support vectors of $\vb$ (Theorem~\ref{joint thm general}).
 Figure \ref{fig:joint_fig} illustrates these outcomes.